AdroitAnandAI/No-Touch-Display-Interface-at-Edge-IoT/README.md

 ii) Compute the median & std of 'k' values in the front and tail end of strip. iii) If difference in median > threshold and both std < threshold, then detect eye wink event, as it's most likely an inverse sigmoid shape.

-Alternatively, we can also use the below algo to find eye winks.
+Alternatively, we can also use the below algo to find eye winks.<br><br>
-a) Take the first differential of Histogram Spread values
+a) Take the first differential of Histogram Spread values<br>
-b) Find the peak in the first differential values to find sudden spike
+b) Find the peak in the first differential values to find sudden spike<br>
-c) Find reflection of the signal and find peak to find sudden dip
+c) Find reflection of the signal and find peak to find sudden dip<br>
-d) If peak is found in both the above steps, then its just a blink
+d) If peak is found in both the above steps, then its just a blink<br>
-e) If peak is found only in reflection, then its a wink event.
+e) If peak is found only in reflection, then its a wink event.<br><br>

 The above method is more efficient than curve fitting, but can lead to many false positives, as peak detection is not always reliable, especially at low light.
 Middle of the road approach would be to use median and standard deviation to estimate the shape of the curve.